olyhaa/oly-eats/README.md

 ### `npm run test`

-Launches the jest test runner.
+Launches the jest test runner which runs all available unit tests.